-To try out these popsicle stick printables for free, simply enter your email in the form below to have two sample pages sent to your email inbox, free of charge.
+To try out these popsicle stick printables for free, simply enter your email in the form at the end of the post to have two sample pages sent to your email inbox, free of charge.

 This post contains affiliate links for your convenience.
 You can read my full disclosure here.

 - laminator (optional but will greatly increase durability)

 - laminating pouches (optional but will greatly increase durability)

 I love a great, simple activity that kids enjoy doing but also reinforce necessary skills.
 This activity definitely fits the bill.

 - hand eye coordination

 - identifying colors